ansys/pyansys-dev-guide/doc/source/how-to/releasing.rst

                 --index-url $INDEX_URL \
                 --no-dependencies

-.. dropdown:: Downloading artifacts from the public PyPI
+.. dropdown:: Download artifacts from the public PyPI

-    Downloading artifacts from the public PyPI can be done by using the default settings by ``pip``:
+    Downloading artifacts from the public PyPI can be done by using ``pip``:

     .. code-block:: bash

         python -m pip install <package-name>

-.. dropdown:: Downloading artifacts from GitHub
+.. dropdown:: Download artifacts from GitHub

     Downloading artifacts from GitHub can be done by checking the ``https://github.com/ansys/project-name/releases`` section.

-    Note that if you download the ``Wheel`` of a Python package, you still need to manually install it by running:
+    Note that if you download the ``Wheel`` of a Python package, you must manually install it with a command like this:

     .. code-block:: bash